bluenviron/mediamtx/README.md

 _rtsp-simple-server_ is also a proxy, that is usually deployed in one of these scenarios:

-* when there are multiple users that are receiving a stream and the bandwidth is limited; the proxy is used to receive the stream once.
+* when there are multiple users that are reading a stream and the bandwidth is limited; the proxy is used to receive the stream once.
 Users can then connect to the proxy instead of the original source.
 * when there's a NAT / firewall between a stream and the users; the proxy is installed on the NAT and makes the stream available to the outside world.

 Edit `rtsp-simple-server.yml` and replace everything inside section `paths` with the following content: